-Departmental Recommendations: CIS 101 and 109
+Prerequisite: None Departmental Recommendations: CIS 101 and CIS 109 Lecture: Minimum 48 hours per semester

 A hands-on course covering basic computer hardware, software, maintenance and training technologies.
 Certification type material will be presented in this course enabling students to understand the material as well as help them prepare to complete industry certification exams.
 Topics include hardware components, operating system functions, information systems maintenance, strategies for the organization, and end-user training options.
 Hands-on experience with different computer hardware, operating systems, and software utilities.
 Provides the foundation necessary for students to sit for the certification exams.